martyca/SocksBox/README.md

 # SocksBox
-Terraform template that creates a truly ephemeral socks proxy.
+Terraform template that creates a truly ephemeral socks proxy in AWS.

 ## Usage
 Clone this repo.